 (2) Where a less stringent natural condition of a water of the State exceeds the numeric criteria set out in this Division, the natural condition supersedes the numeric criteria and becomes the standard for that water body.
 However, there are special restrictions, described in OAR 340-041-0004(9)(a)(D)(iii), that may apply to discharges that affect dissolved oxygen.

+NOTE: On August 8, 2013, the Environmental Protection Agency disapproved rule section OAR 340-041-0007(2).
+Consequently, section (2) is no longer effective as a water quality criterion for purposes of CWA Section 303(c) and it cannot be used for issuing certifications under CWA Section 401, permits under CWA Section 402, or total maximum daily loads under CWA section 303(d).

 (3) For any new waste sources, alternatives that utilize reuse or disposal with no discharge to public waters must be given highest priority for use wherever practicable.
 New source discharges may be approved subject to the criteria in OAR 340-041-0004(9).

 (4) No discharges of wastes to lakes or reservoirs may be allowed except as provided in section OAR 340-041-0004(9).